-Our software engineers and User eXperience specialists contribute to some of the world-leading databases and tools used by life scientists around the globe.
-We also develop tailored applications for personalized medicine in hospitals or industry settings.
-Our teams assist you in creating user-friendly software products – or tailoring existing ones to your in-house needs – based on the most up-to-date web technologies.
+Our software engineers and User eXperience specialists contribute to some of the world-leading databases and tools for life sciences, as well as tailored applications for personalized medicine in hospitals or industry settings.
+They assist our partners in creating user-friendly software – or adapting existing products to meet specific needs – based on the most up-to-date web technologies.

 - Swiss Pathogen Surveillance Platform: we are co-leading the development of the Swiss Pathogen Surveillance Platform to enable near real-time sharing of pathogen whole genome sequences and their associated clinical/epidemiological metadata for surveillance of outbreaks.

-Tap into our unique pool of biocuration experts, who excel in the art of generating knowledge from a growing body of publications, by ensuring the most adequate and informative evidence is reported.
-We can provide expert biocuration on specific data types (e.g. proteomics, lipidomics or transcriptomics), or help you with setting up expert-annotated resources, for a wide range of applications, such as understanding protein function, facilitating clinical interpretation of cancer variants or enabling biomarker discovery.
+Our biocuration experts excel in the art of generating knowledge from a growing body of publications.
+We provide expert biocuration on various data types including proteomics, lipidomics and transcriptomics.
+This includes help with setting up expert-annotated resources for a wide range of applications, such as understanding protein function, facilitating clinical interpretation of cancer variants or enabling biomarker discovery.
 Read more

 - Our Swiss-Prot team provides the manually annotated section of UniProt, the world-leading protein information resource (together with EMBL-EBI and PIR) accessed by thousands of users every day.